 North Carolina Farmers Market Case Studies

-As a companion to the Guide’s section on record-keeping, RAFI is also offering a new tool, the Guide to Excel for Farmers Market SNAP/EBT Programs.
-This downloadable Excel workbook contains instructions, tips, templates for SNAP/EBT record-keeping in Excel 2013; we hope to offer a guide for additional versions of Excel and Google Sheets in the future.
+As a companion to the Guide’s section on record-keeping, RAFI-USA is also offering a new tool, the Guide to Excel for Farmers Market SNAP/EBT Programs.
+This downloadable Excel workbook contains instructions, tips, templates for SNAP/EBT record-keeping in Excel 2013.

 Download the Guide to SNAP/EBT for NC Farmers Markets here.